jahetzler/jahetzler.github.io/README.md

 ## Welcome to my GitHub Reposatory

-Master student at Nord Universitet with an interest in bioinformatics and population genetics.
+Master student at Nord Universitet with an interest in population genetics and bioinformatics.

 ### Bioinformatics terminal commands